 - Avoid touching your eyes, nose and mouth.

 - Avoid sharing dishes, glasses, towels, bedding and other household items if you're sick.

-- Clean and disinfect high-touch surfaces, such as doorknobs, light switches, electronics and counters, daily.
+- Clean and disinfect high-touch surfaces.
+For example, clean doorknobs, light switches, electronics and counters regularly.

-- Stay home from work, school and public areas if you're sick, unless you're going to get medical care.
-Avoid public transportation, taxis and ride-sharing if you're sick.
+- Stay home from work, school and public areas, and stay home in isolation if you're sick, unless you're going to get medical care.
+Avoid public transportation, taxis and ride-hailing services if you're sick.

-If you're planning to travel, first check the CDC and WHO websites for updates and advice.
-Be prepared to wear a mask and use appropriate hand hygiene when in public.
-You may also want to talk with your doctor if you have health conditions that make you more susceptible to respiratory infections and complications.
+You also may want to talk with your health care team if you have health conditions that make you more susceptible to respiratory infections and complications.